infinum/Android-Prince-of-Versions/README.md

     }
 }
 ```

-In order to mock minSdk value for your tests you need to pass an object of <code>SdkVersionProvider</code> with the adequate value of minSdk to the constructor of PrinceOfVersions class.

 ### Multiple flavors
 If your application has multiple product flavors (e.g. paid/free) you might need more than one JSON configuration file.
 If that is the case, do not forget to set a different URL for each flavor configuration.